CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

 Following are the steps to access the Cloudlabs AI Portal:

-1. If you're already signed in with another account in your browser, use <https://portal.azure.com/Signout/> link to log out.
+1. Before we begin, make sure you are not logged in to your browser with your personal account.
+If you are, then click on the <https://portal.azure.com/Signout/> link to log out.

 2. You will receive an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
 Using those credentials, you will be able to access CloudLabs as well as Databricks workspaces.